Provides username/password access to edit a Participants Database record.

 Message shown if the password doesn’t match the value in the database.

-If checked, a cookie is stored on the user’s browser when they successfully log in, so tha when they are directed to the record edit page, the URL does not show the private ID of the record.
+If checked, a cookie is stored on the user’s browser when they successfully log in, so that when they are directed to the record edit page, the URL does not show the private ID of the record.
 This can also be used to allow the user to bypass the login for a while if the setting below is set.
+If this is unchecked, the login form will use the “private link” to take the user to their record.
+The private link can be used any time to access the record without using the login form which is how things normally work.

 Extended Access